Msheireb Museums: History

+The Msheireb Museums are part of the first phase of the inner city's regeneration of the old commercial centre, Msheireb Downtown Doha, by Msheireb Properties’ QR20 billion (US$5.5 billion), 310,000 sq m development.

+The four heritage houses—Bin Jelmood House, Company House, Mohammed Bin Jassim House and Radwani House—date back to the 20th century, and the project architect for the renovations and additions was John McAslan.
+Work began in 2011 and was completed in 2015, the year the museums opened.
+In 2018, the museum was also included in the 2018 world's best new buildings list of the Royal Institute of British Architects.

 In July 2021, the Msheireb Museum signed a memorandum of understanding (MoU) with the National Committee for Combating Human Trafficking to keep the ongoing exhibition covering modern-day slavery at the Bin Jelmood House up to date and to organize events raising awareness.

 During the FIFA World Cup 2022, the primary celebration area for the Qatari National Team was located in the Heritage Zone of the museum.
 The museum also hosted events and exhibitions during the world cup.

 In May 2023 the museum organized several events like a book signing or an exhibit of 3D printed building models around the International Museums Day.
 The museum is host to talks and lectures like the 'Earth Talk Series' or a TEDx Talk in 2023.

 The museum held a conference together with the Georgetown University in Qatar in December 2023, which also featured an exhibition titled “I Can Only See Shadows”.

-The Msheireb Museums are part of the first phase of the Heritage Quarter of Msheireb Properties’ QR20 billion (US$5.5 billion), 310,000 sq m development.
-The museum was also included in the 2018 world's best new buildings list of the Royal Institute of British Architects.
+In May 2024, Msheireb Museum, together with the Hamad Bin Khalifa University, began the four-year long "Future of Digital Citizenship in Qatar" research initiative.
+A collaboration with Qatar Foundation's Rasekh initiative began in September 2025 to incorporate information from the museum into the databank of the initiative.